 - Progression-free survival [ Time Frame: Up to 5 years post-treatment ]

-- Overall survival [ Time Frame: Up to 5 years post-registration ] [ Designated as safety issue: No ]
+- Overall survival [ Time Frame: Up to 5 years post-treatment ]

-- Objective tumor response [ Time Frame: Up to 5 years post-registration ] [ Designated as safety issue: No ]
+- Objective tumor response [ Time Frame: Up to 5 years post-treatment ]

-- Treatment-related adverse event [ Time Frame: Up to 5 years post-treatment ]
+- Treatment-related adverse event as per the NCI Common Terminology Criteria for Adverse Events (CTCAE) version 4.0 [ Time Frame: Up to 5 years post-treatment ]

-- Time to progression (eg, clinical progression, radiographic progression or neurocognitive progression) [ Time Frame: Up to 5 years post-registration ] [ Designated as safety issue: No ]
+- Time to progression (eg, clinical progression, radiographic progression or neurocognitive progression) [ Time Frame: Up to 5 years post-treatment ]

 |Study Start Date:||September 2009|